Our On-Line Campsite Reservation System

 Reopens March 2 for Spring & Summer Reservations

 Park Amenities.
 Consider our campsites 'primitive' - none of our campgrounds provide showers or campsite electricity.
+The County Fairgrounds offers R.V. campsites (no tent camping) with water & electricity hook-ups, and seasonal restroom/shower facilities.
 Drinking water is available at spigots in these parks.

 Summer reservations.
-While reservations are not required for camping at any of the San Juan County Parks (reservations ARE required for Fairgrounds sites), they are strongly recommended during the summer, especially for weekends and at San Juan County Park on San Juan Island.
+While reservations are not required for camping at any of the San Juan County Parks or Fairgrounds R.V. sites.
+Reservations are strongly recommended during the summer, especially for weekends and at San Juan County Park on San Juan Island.
 Any unreserved campsites are available on a first-come, first-served basis at the park; please register promptly upon selecting your campsite.
+County Fairgrounds R.V. sites are not available during County Fair week mid-August.

 Online camping reservations for individual campsites can be made a minimum of 5 days and a maximum of 90 days in advance of arrival.
 Reservations are accepted from March 2 through October 15, beginning at midnight each day (on the opening day, reservations will be accepted starting at 9:00am Pacific Time).